 Mobile applications have transformed our world completely over the years.
 Likewise, with the fastest emerging medical sector, a mobile app is an important aspect for both patients and specialists.
 Today, a large population is using online media in different parts of their lives.
 New technologies, from medical devices to mobile applications, enable doctors to save patient’s life.

-Most of the established companies in the healthcare centre are investing in technologies to fulfil patient requirements and stand out from competitors.
+Most of the established companies in the healthcare center are investing in technologies to fulfill patient requirements and stand out from competitors.
 Thus, they should know the rules and regulations their mobile app needs to follow.
 Undoubtedly, HIPAA Compliant is among the most crucial needs to meet during health app development.

 HIPPA Act And Its Importance

 Health Insurance Portability and Accountability Act or HIPPA is referred to as a set of rules declared in 1996, and then modified in 2013.
 The major law controlling your healthcare app’s security needs hasn’t transformed for more than 7 years.

 The best part is you won’t need to go through 100 pages worth of legislation striving to outline technical parameters for additional security in healthcare apps.